Iasir-Arafat-riaz/RoadRiderz-CustomX-MERN-Stack/README.md

 # RoadRiderz-CustomX-Using-MERN-Stack
 # Live Link: https://road-riderz-custom-express.web.app/

-# For FrontEnd using Reac & React-BootsTrap component library
+# For FrontEnd using ReactJS & React-BootsTrap component library
 # For BackEnd using NodeJs, ExpressJs
 # For Database using most popular no SQL database MongoDB